Mostafa-HEH/alx-higher_level_programming/0x00-python-hello_world/README.md

 Task 6: Complete this source code to print Welcome to Holberton School!
 Task 7: Complete this source code
 Task 8: Complete this source code to print object-oriented programming with Python, followed by a new line.
+Task 9: Write a Python script that prints "The Zen of Python", by TimPeters, followed by a new line.